tzs930/drildice/README.md

-# Implementation Code for PALR (Past Action Leakage Regularization)
+# Implementation Code for DrilDICE (NeurIPS 2024)

-- This code contains official implementation codes of PALR, which is used to produce experimental results in the original paper presented in NeurIPS 2023 ([pdf](https://openreview.net/pdf?id=XpmJNP8BVA)).
+- This code contains official implementation codes of DrilDICE and basellines.
-- This code contains PALR and its baseline 4 methods (BC, FCA, MINE, RAP).

 ### 1. Prerequisites